 a.
-CFP Letter for Responsible Parties
+CFP Letter for Implementing Partners

-UN Women plans to engage a Responsible Party as defined in accordance with these documents.
-UN Women now invites sealed proposals from qualified proponents to provide the requirements as defined in the UN Women Terms of Reference.
+UN Women plans to engage two (2) implementing partners as defined in accordance with these documents.
+UN Women invites proposals from qualified proponents to one of the two result areas as defined in the UN Women Terms of Reference and can only be eligible to one if successful.